FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1977/1977-05-17-the-royal-show.md

 ---
 layout: post
+before: "The Show Took Place On "
+after: " And Recorded For Broadcast On The 22 May 1977"
 title: The Royal Show &#124; 22 May 1977
 maintitle: The Royal Show
 subtitle: The King's Theatre, Glasgow